laloptk/questions-blocks/README.md

 This is a WordPress plugin that is still in the making.
 The plan is to create several question and answer blocks.
 The editor should be able to place questions with a respecttive right answer, and the user should be able to respond to those questions in the frontend of the website.

-The planned blocks, until now are the following:
+The planned blocks, until now, are the following:

-1. True or false question\*
+1. True or false question
 1. Multiple choice (with a single answer) question
 1. Multiple choice (with several answers) question
 1. "Fill the blank spaces" question